 Monoculture

-Our project explores the idea of monocultures as a metaphor to challenge predominant cultural homogeneity of environmental solutions as perceived by mainstream environmental movements.
-Our piece argues for the acknowledgement of environmental solutions outside of a principally technocratic adaptation and mitigation framework.
-Instead, we point towards the importance of solutions that have been executed in indigenous and post-colonial contexts.
-In place of linear flows of information based in Western tradition to the rest of the world, Monoculture posits that exchanges in environmental solutions should be an ever-evolving information ecosystem that draws from a variety of present and historical perspectives.
+Our project explores the idea of monocultures as a metaphor to challenge the predominant cultural homogeneity of environmental solutions as perceived by mainstream environmental movements.
+Our piece argues for the acknowledgment of environmental solutions outside of a principally technocratic adaptation and mitigation framework.
+Instead, we point toward the importance of solutions that have been executed in indigenous and post-colonial contexts.
+In place of linear flows of information based on Western tradition to the rest of the world, Monoculture posits that exchanges in environmental solutions should be an ever-evolving information ecosystem that draws from a variety of present and historical perspectives.

 Why Monoculture?